c9/docs.c9.io/src/persistence/setting_up_mysql.md

 1. Create a new file, call it `connect.php`

-2. Copy/paste the following code in there:
+2. Copy/paste the following code in there and save the file:
 ```bash
 <?php
     // A simple PHP script demonstrating how to connect to MySQL.